compressor

 Whether you opt for centrifugal compressors, a rotary compressor or another type of positive displacement compressors, knowing the size you need is important.

-To do this, you should be thinking about the psi and bar you require – the heavier the work, the bigger the compressor capacity you will need.
+To do this, you should consider the psi and bar you require—the heavier the work, the bigger the compressor capacity you will need.

 You should also consider the free air compressor delivery, which is measured in cubic feet.
 The quicker you want to get heavy jobs done, the larger the airflow you will need.